alexbarbosa1989/HotRodClient-TestCache/README.md

 2- Download RHDG 7.3.1 in Red Hat Customer Portal or Infinispan Server 9.4.15

-3- Add a distributed cache named testCache in clustered.xml file into Infinispan Subsystem:
+3- (Optional - The code will add the cache if doesn't exists in the Data Grid cluster) Add a distributed cache named testCache in clustered.xml file into Infinispan Subsystem:

 ~~~
 <distributed-cache name="testCache"/>